 In September of 2015, Meilutyte fell off her bike and broke her elbow which required surgery to repair.
 While she was set to make her return during the 2016 Euro Meet, Meilutyte withdrew from the competition citing complications from her elbow injury.
 With the 2016 Olympics quickly approaching, Meilutyte has some last minute rehab to complete to be at top form.

-At the Edinburgh International Meet, Ruta impressively topped the field in the 50m and 100m breaststroke.
-Proving the time off and healing from surgery has done little to affect her swimming.
-Her 1:05.82 was almost 2 full seconds ahead of the rest of the field and is rated as the second fastest time this season.
+At the Edinburgh International Meet, Ruta impressively topped the field in the 50m and 100m breaststroke, proving the time off and healing from surgery has done little to affect her swimming.
+Her 1:05.82 was almost 2 full seconds ahead of the rest of the field and was the second fastest time that season.

 2017 World Championships

 Meilutyte finished fourth in the 100m Breaststroke with a 1:05.65.
 She was well off her previous World Record time of 1:04.35, which was broken by Lilly King, who swam a 1:04.13.
 She also finished 4th in the 50 breast, touching in 30.20 to just miss the medals again.

 2017 SCM European Championships